 Attendance.
-Attendance is required, and will be factored into the participation component of the grade.
-Attendance will be evaluated on unannounced days by one of four methods: (a) the instructor's discretion, (b) a pop quiz, (c) a card-reader system that reads Lehigh student IDs (d) an unannounced sign in sheet.
+Attendance is required, and will be 66% of the participation grade component.
+Attendance will be evaluated during labs and on unannounced days by one of four methods: (a) the instructor's discretion, (b) a pop quiz, (c) a card-reader system that reads Lehigh student IDs (d) an unannounced sign in sheet.
 For this reason, it is essential to always bring your Lehigh ID to class.
-The evaluation of attendance may occur at any time.

 Course Material.
-You are responsible for everything that occurs in lecture, in lab, as well as assigned readings in the book.
-This includes questions in related chapters of the book, unless explicitly stated.
+You are expected to develop a thorough, practical, actionable knowledge of everything that occurs in lecture, lab, and in assigned readings in the book.
+This includes questions in related book chapters, unless explicitly excluded.